 Alone: If you are home alone, always tell someone who calls or comes to the door that your parents are too busy to come to the door or the phone (better yet, don’t answer).

 Find someone to tell: If you are approached by someone you don’t know or if you are followed or bothered by anyone you don’t know, find someone to tell.
 Look for a safe stranger.

 Emergencies: If an emergency arises and someone other than who you are expecting comes to pick you up, even if you know them, make them give you your secret password or don’t go with them.

 Touching: No one ever has the right to touch you anywhere your bathing suit would cover.
-If someone tried to do this tell them no and get away from them right away, then tell your parents or a safe stranger.
+If someone tried to do this tell them NO and get away from them right away, then tell your parents or a safe stranger.

 Yell: If someone follows you or tries to get you to do something you don’t think is right, yell as loud as you can and run to a busy street, store or nearby home.
-For maximum effect, yell “fire” (do not yell “rape” or “help” – this have been proven less likely to attract assistance).
+For maximum effect, yell “fire” (do not yell “rape” or “help” – these have been proven less likely to attract assistance).